Essential oils smell wonderful, but did you know you can use essential oils for cleaning? They make terrific anti-bacterial and all-purpose cleaners.

 - Use rosemary essential oil when you need to stay focused.
 Combine 3 drops peppermint and 3 drops rosemary oils and diffuse.

 - Use tea tree essential oil for cleaning your shower.
 Add 15 drops tea tree oil to a spray bottle with 1/2 cup water and 3 Tablespoons castile soap.
 Spray and scrub as usual.
-Rinse throughly.
+Rinse thoroughly.

-- Use tea tree oil for deterring bugs. (get the all natural bug off recipe here)
+- Use tea tree oil for deterring bugs.

 - Use peppermint essential oil for helping to deter ants and spiders.
 Mix 45 drops of peppermint oil with 1 cup of rubbing alcohol in a spray bottle.
 Shake well and spray it along any cracks and crevices in your home where you see bugs.